Course Outline

 Format:

-As a group (task 1), you will complete two tables that include key planning information for the nutrition stall.
-This process will help you collate all the information you have covered to date and help you clarify the work that needs to be done and allow equitable allocation of tasks.
+As a group (task 1), you will complete an abridged plan that summarises key planning information for the nutrition stall.
+This plan will demonstrate your group progress on developing 1) evidence informed nutrition content and 2) your understanding of the UniSC audience, and allow equitable allocation of tasks.

 Criteria: